Russian PSO-1 sniper scope Прицел снайперский оптический ПСО-1

 This military PSO-1 scope is mounted on an Izhmash Tigr rifle in 7.62x54r.
 The scope sits high enough on the rifle to allow the use of the iron sights without having to remove the scope from the rifle.

 Soviet era PSO-1 made in Belarus on a Russian Tigr rifle who's owner lives in Finland.

 Another variation of the PSO-1 scope possibly used in East Germany.

 Not much is known about this version.
 It appears to have the infra-red detector and has an illuminated reticle powered by an AA 1.5 volt battery.

 The writing is in Russian cyrillic and the triangle inside a triangle logo is for Техприбор (Techpribor) in Leningrad.
 They may be a subcontracor for NPZ.

 NPZ also manufactures a 6 power scope scope with a wider 36mm objective lens opening.
 The model name is PO6x36.

 This PO6x36 features the width-based stadiometric rangefinder reticle.

 The newest PSO-1 variation deletes some features and adds others.
-The extendable sunshade has been replaced with sections of threaded tubes that can be screwed on the the end of the scope.
-Also the scope body no longer has the section that once contained the IR filter assembly, making it now thinner and lighter.
+The extendable sunshade has been replaced with a section of threaded tube that can be screwed on to the objective end of the scope.
+Also the scope body no longer has the section that once contained the IR filter assembly, making it thinner and lighter.

-This PSO-1 scope has an interesting marking on the side.
+This PSO-1 scope has an interesting marking on the side of the switch housing.
 It is stamped with the Russian word for "training" (учебный).
 From a discussion on guns.ru it is said to be a normal PSO-1 scope that failed a quality control screening and is used for training purposes only.